A step-by-step guide of what your treatment will entail

 When engaging in your first music therapy treatment, it is completely normal to be a little nervous.
 Despite the patient’s past experience with music and musical instruments, music therapy is typically very different from other forms of treatment.
 Although it is unlike other treatments , it should not be something to worry or be scared about.

 Because many people with health conditions don’t usually turn to music therapy as their first treatment option, we will discuss what to expect when first going to a music therapist.
-But let’s not jump to conclusions and consider yourself as a music therapy expert after reading this article.
-While we may introduce some techniques that will be offered in your session, not everyone who partakes in music therapy uses the same techniques because we must consider one’s age and health condition.
+While we may introduce some techniques that will be offered in your session, not everyone who partakes in music therapy uses the same techniques, as it depends on the condition of the client, age, environment, etc.

 The definition of music therapy from the American Music Therapy Association (AMTA) is the clinical and evidence-based use of music interventions to accomplish goals.
 The goals which wish to be accomplished in music therapy differ for each patient.